vickychijwani/jquery-notify-osd/README.md

 Options
 -------

-The last two options should not usually be needed, but if your use-case calls for it, you have them available.
+The last three options should not usually be needed, but if your use-case calls for it, you have them available.

 1. text (required, type: string)
    - The text to be displayed in the notification.